 FDI logistic companies and foreign pharmaceutical firms are not permitted to distribute pharmaceutical products directly and are required to sell their products to domestic pharmaceutical distributors.

-Read more: Sustainability Efforts by the Pharmaceutical Industry
+Read more: Supply Chain in the Pharmaceutical Industry

 Global companies entering the market need to consider two significant marketing efforts: one for targeting the northern part of Vietnam (which has a higher concentration of government offices as well as regulatory agencies) and the second for the south (which is the dominant industry hub).
 Vietnam also has a spatial difference in incidence rates of many diseases due to geography, which needs to be considered.
 There is a large variation in poverty and urbanization in Vietnam, as can be seen in the following figure.